jcoliver/wxsumR/dev-notes/conversion-notes.md

 `to_long` sets these as `NA` values.
 For now, just exclude before `enumerate_seasons` is called

+Also, each year only has data from 01 January to 31 August

 ## 2019-11-04
 Data coming in are wide, where: